 While I did enjoy my time on the virtual range for the first month, I have to be completely honest with all of you.
 World Golf Tour is incredibly fun with SkyTrak.
 It’s almost addictive.

 To me, this is the main reason to buy SkyTrak.
 I’ve actually found myself wanting to fire up WGT instead of the practice range.
 And you know what, that is completely fine.
 Playing a simulated golf course is some of the best practice you can get.
 You are constantly switching clubs and getting as close to the course as you can, rather than rifling 50 drivers in a row.

-To access the simulation features you do need to pay $199/yr, but I did not find this to be an outrageous amount of money.
-You are getting access to a great library of golf courses (Pebble Beach, Congressional, Bethpage Black etc) with top-notch graphics.
+To access the simulation features, you need to pay $199/yr, but I did not find it an outrageous amount of money.
+You are getting access to a great library of golf courses (Pebble Beach, Congressional, Bethpage Black, etc.) with top-notch graphics.
 The only major drawback with WGT is that you cannot play multiplayer right now.
 So if you have your buddies over, you are unable to compete against one another.

 The Short Game Sucks

-Trying to hit 20-yard pitch shots, or a 30-foot putt on a simulator can be downright infuriating.
-It’s very difficult to visualize how far you need to hit the ball, and it can get frustrating at times.
-Shots that you would have no difficulty with on the golf course can easily get knocked back and forth over the green, turning an easy par or bogey into a quadruple bogey really fast.
-This was not a surprise to me because I experienced the same exact thing on much more elaborate simulator setups I have used in the past.
+Trying to hit 20-yard pitch shots or a 30-foot putt on a simulator can be downright infuriating.
+It’s challenging to visualize how far you need to hit the ball, and it can get frustrating at times.
+Shots that you would have no difficulty with on the golf course can easily get knocked back and forth over the green, turning an easy par or bogey into a quadruple-bogey really fast.
+This was not a surprise because I experienced the same thing on much more elaborate simulator setups I have used in the past.

 Other Things You Should Know Before Buying SkyTrak